agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 For more information on using runtime context properties in Datatype tables, see [Runtime Context Properties in Datatype Tables](#runtime-context-properties-in-datatype-tables).

 Datatype table output results can be customized the same way as spreadsheets as described in [Spreadsheet Result Output Customization](#spreadsheet-result-output-customization).

-If a spreadsheet returns a data type rather than SpreadsheetResult and the attributes of this data type must be filtered, that is, included or excluded from the final output structure, attributes of this data type must be marked with ~ or *.
-An example is available in [Introducing Datatype Tables](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/#introducing-datatype-tables).
+To filter specific attributes of a data type from the REST response, mark unwanted attributes with a tilde ('~').
+Alternatively, you can highlight desired attributes using an asterisk ('*').
+Here's an example:

 ![](ref_guide_images/EPBDS-10058_3.png)